atillabirer/gbmbackup/GBM-Diamond/frontend/src/README.md

 - [ ] Change pathing to not use queryParams and mimic myNFT auction page
 - [ ] Add the "Powered by GBM" badge to the footer of every page
 - [ ] **Buffer state while Metamask connection handling (connect first time) eg while typing password**
+- [ ] Mobile version of every page
+- [ ] Rename versions on the dApp

 ### Deployment